GABRlEL/trophymonarch/README.md

 ## License

 I will not provide an actual license for this product, as I'm unsure of the situation with AI generated code.
 What I can say is, that I don't mind if this tool is forked and improved upon, as long as it stays open-source.
 I would appreciate if you could atleast credit me for the idea in your project.
+If the AI code situation wasn't there, this would probably be GPLv3.

 ## Contact